Skip to main content

 d.Quarter,

-SUM(s.Amount) as TotalSales,
+SUM(s.Amount) AS TotalSales,

-COUNT(DISTINCT s.CustomerID) as UniqueCustomers,
+COUNT(DISTINCT s.CustomerID) AS UniqueCustomers,

-COUNT(DISTINCT s.OrderID) as TotalOrders
+COUNT(DISTINCT s.OrderID) AS TotalOrders

-FROM pbix_scan('{{{conn.pbix_file}}}', 'Sales') s
+FROM pbix_scan('{{{ conn.pbix_file }}}', 'Sales') s

-JOIN pbix_scan('{{{conn.pbix_file}}}', 'Dates') d
+JOIN pbix_scan('{{{ conn.pbix_file }}}', 'Dates') d

 ON s.DateKey = d.DateKey